craftablescience/VPKEdit/README.md

   <h1>VPKEdit</h1>
 </div>

-VPKEdit is an open source MIT-licensed tool that can create, extract from, preview the contents of and write to VPK archives.
+VPKEdit is an open source MIT-licensed tool that can extract from, preview the contents of and write to several pack file formats, including VPK, ZIP, and BSP.
+It also supports creating new VPKs.

 <div>
   <img src="https://img.shields.io/github/license/craftablescience/VPKEdit?label=license" alt="License" />